 With the increasing penetration of distributed generation resources (DERs) in microgrids, concern about the interactions of DERs with the utility power distribution system has been increasing.
 As the level of penetration increases these interactions may become important and they may dictate the design procedures for the systems of the future.
-Specifically, the question of system stability
+Specifically, the question of system stability under high DER penetration has been raised.
+Since distributed energy resources must be interfaced with the utility system, it is important that these interactions be well understood.

-This section describes the methodology for performing small signal stability analysis of the integrated microgrid - power system model [37].
-The procedure begins with the identification of the integrated system model components.
+This section describes the methodology for performing small signal stability analysis of the integrated microgrid - power system model procedure begins with [37].
+The the identification of the integrated system model components.
 The model typically includes a detailed model of all DERs including the utility interface controller, the distribution system containing the DERs, including distribution circuits, transformers and major loads, and a number of substations feeding the distribution system.
 The remaining electric power system beyond the included substations is represented by equivalent circuits.